Learn Russian in Batumi, Georgia!

 Spaces are limited in this program.
 In the event that we have more students than we can accommodate, spots will be allocated on a competitive basis.

-- A completed “Russian Express Application” with basic contact information, program relevant information and a Personal Statement (500 words or less) on how the “Russian Express” program, and proficiency in the Russian language specifically, will further the applicant’s educational or professional goals.
+- A Personal Statement (500 words or less and in .pdf format) on how the “Russian on the Black Sea” program, and proficiency in the Russian language specifically, will further the applicant’s educational or professional goals.

 Health insurance coverage through the Study Abroad Office for the duration of travel ($19/week for a total of $152), plus the cost of any required pre-departure check-ups, tests and inoculations.

 Students will also need spending money for personal purchases, all meals, telecommunications and internet, independent travel, transportation and/or sightseeing outside of group activities.

 This program is Foreign Language Area Studies (FLAS) fellowship eligible.
 This means undergraduate and graduate students can apply through the Center for Russian, East European and Eurasian Studies (CREEES) to have your trip fully/partially funded.